samarandall/SWE-Project/README.md

 ## Initial Set Up
 1. Make sure you have pygame
    - 'pip install pygame'
+2. Make sure you have pytmx
+- 'pip install pytmx'
-2. In order to run pytest unit tests, make sure you have pytest
+3. In order to run pytest unit tests, make sure you have pytest
    - 'pip install pytest'

 ## How to start the game